23.10 Binary vs. Library Crates

 file as their crate root.cargo new <name> --lib

-creates a library crate.
+creates a library package, containing one library crate.

-- Define the library in
+- Define the library crate in

 src/lib.rs

-. - Define the main binary in
+. - Define the main binary crate in

 src/main.rs

-. - Define additional binaries in
+. - Define additional binary crates in

 src/bin/another_bin.rs